caktus/django-project-template/docs/dev/converting-legacy-projects.rst

-are taking over maintenance of a project or otherwise handling infrastructure upgrades for an existing project, we often want to port that project's deployment setup over to our project template's setup in order to make deployment and provisioning consistent with other projects and to take advantage of our build process tooling.
+are taking over maintenance of a project or otherwise handling infrastructure upgrades for an existing project, we often want to port that project's deployment setup over to our project template's setup in order to make it consistent with our other projects.

 This document gives an overview of the components that need to be pulled over from the project template in order to make that happen.